noforn/gpt-oss-tools/README.md

 - Check the weather for your current location or for specific coordinates.
 - Explore or prototype tool-augmented agent behaviours.
 - Manage smart home devices such as Kasa lights.
+- Review and manage events from your Google Calendar.
 - Use a browser-based interface for a more visual chat experience.

 ## Getting Started